STEVE INSKEEP, Host:

 John Logan, a demographer at Brown University says we're becoming a more integrated nation, but at a very slow pace.

-Mr. JOHN LOGAN (Demographer, Brown University): Certainly there's been a change since 1960.
+JOHN LOGAN: Certainly there's been a change since 1960.
 I think that's probably the point where there was the highest level of black/white segregation in most American cities, and that's been changing.
 On the other hand, change has gotten to be very slow.
 Every decade since then it seems that the pace of change has diminished.

 INSKEEP: Let me make sure I understand what you're saying: things are still improving, but not as quickly.
 It's almost like one of these economic booms where things are still growing, but slower and slower and slower, and it makes you worry.